Q: How do I apply for admission?

 A: No. We value our students' work experience because it helps better relate to the information they learn in our classrooms; however, accredited graduate programs like ours require that students complete actual coursework in all prerequisite, core and elective areas.
 Thus, a waiver of classes on the basis of experience violates the rules of our accreditation.

-Q: Does the Massey MBA program offer any tracks in a specific business concentration?
+Q: Does the Massey MBA program offer any electives in a specific business concentration?

 **However, an elective track is not required.
 Students may combine any elective courses that best suit their needs, offering the ultimate in program flexibility.